Smithsonian/eht-met-forecast/README.md

 pip install cython  # must be installed early to rebuild for newer python versions

-# temporary: work around setup.cfg in the pygrib 2.0.5 tarball
+# no longer needed: work around setup.cfg in the pygrib 2.0.5-2.0.6 tarballs
-export PYGRIBSETUPCFG=None
+#export PYGRIBSETUPCFG=None
 # MacOS only: XCode 12 makes this warning an error? the function is in cython-generated code
 export CFLAGS="-Wno-implicit-function-declaration"